Updated May 14, 2026

 It's the start of Q4.
 After a lackluster third quarter, your team is still $750,000 short of their year-end goal.
 You feel confident your reps can finish strong.
 They just need that extra spark to keep pushing.

-That’s where a well-timed Sales SPIFF program comes in.
+That’s where a well-timed Sales Performance Incentive Fund (SPIFF) comes in.

 Sales SPIFFs, short-term incentives for salespeople, are one of the most powerful tools to drive urgent results.
 They motivate your reps, boost morale, and help your company hit quota before the year ends and increase sales.